Marbury v. Madison: Political dilemma

-John Marshall as painted in 1832 by Henry Inman, after having presided over the American federal judiciary for more than 30 years.
+John Marshall, c.
+1832–1889 portrait by James Lambdin after Henry Inman, after having presided over the American federal judiciary for more than 30 years.

 Besides its legal issues, the case of Marbury v.
 Madison also created a difficult political dilemma for John Marshall and the Supreme Court.
 If the court had ruled in Marbury's favor and issued a writ of mandamus ordering Madison to deliver Marbury's commission, then Jefferson and Madison would probably have simply ignored the writ.
 This would have made the court look impotent and emphasized the shakiness of the early American judiciary.
 On the other hand, a simple ruling against Marbury would have given Jefferson and the Democratic-Republicans a clear political victory over the Federalists.

 Marshall solved both problems.
 First, he had the court rule that Madison's withholding of Marbury's commission was illegal, which pleased the Federalists.
 Then, however, he also ruled that the court could not grant Marbury his requested writ of mandamus, which gave Jefferson and the Democratic-Republicans the result they desired.
 Lastly, in what the American legal scholar Laurence Tribe calls "an oft-told tale ... [that] remains awe-inspiring", Marshall had the court rule in a way that maneuvered Marbury's simple petition for a writ of mandamus into a case that presented a question that went to the heart of American constitutional law itself.
 The American political historian Robert G. McCloskey described: